 A business plan for a small business should include an executive summary, business description, market analysis, organization structure, product line, marketing and sales strategies, funding request, financial projections, and appendices.
 Such businesses should also focus on clarity, realistic goals, and detailed financial planning to ensure success.

-4. What are the 7 steps of a business plan?
+What are the seven steps of a business plan?

-The 7 steps of a business plan includes:
+The seven steps of a business plan include:

 These steps guide businesses on how to build a business plan effectively.